christo/revenge/README.md

   * edit options
   * branch icon import AltRouteIcon from '@mui/icons-material/AltRoute';
 * functional data structure for byte interpretation
+  * what is that fp datastructure for strings
   * make random access and modification to disassembled instruction list (lenses?)
   * need to be able to replace a sequence of instructions into a byte declaration
   * Make entire disassembly asynchronous (rather than n-pass)
+* improve cart sniffers
-* improve cart sniffers: look at the warm and cold jump vectors to see if they land in-range and at _probable code_
+  * look at the warm and cold jump vectors to see if they land in-range and at _probable code_
 * data section detection - probabilistic
   * human-designated
   * detected score